freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-to-assign-variables-from-arrays.md

 console.log(a, b); // 1, 2
 ```

-The variable <code>a</code> is assigned the first value of the array, and <code>b</code> is assigned the second value of the array.
+The variable `a` is assigned the first value of the array, and `b` is assigned the second value of the array.
 We can also access the value at any index in an array with destructuring by using commas to reach the desired index:

 ```js
 const [a, b,,, c] = [1, 2, 3, 4, 5, 6];